 (B) Except as provided in paragraph (I) of this rule, upon written request of any party, the superintendent shall issue subpoenas to compel the attendance and testimony of witnesses and production of information, in whatever form maintained, or tangible objects which may be or may lead to relevant evidence.
-Each subpoena shall indicate on whose behalf the witness is required to testify.
-Copies of such subpoenas shall be mailed to the representatives of record.
+Each subpoena shall indicate on whose behalf the witness is required to testify and shall include contact information for the requesting party and/or the attorney for the requesting party.
+Signed subpoenas shall be mailed to the requesting party.
 Each party shall be responsible for service of subpoenas requested.

 If the subpoena includes a duces tecum request, the specific documents or tangible objects to be produced at the administrative hearing shall be listed in the request.

-(D) Subpoena requests are to be filed with the department at least ten business days in advance of the requested date of compliance.
+(D) Subpoena requests are to be filed with the department at least fourteen days in advance of the requested date of compliance and in accordance with rule 3301-73-06 of the Administrative Code.
 In the event that the number of subpoenas requested appears to be unreasonable, the hearing officer may therefore require a showing of necessity, and, in the absence of such showing, may limit the number of subpoenas.
-Absent such a limitation, subpoenas shall be issued within ten business days of request.
+Absent such a limitation, subpoenas shall be issued within seven days of request except for subpoena requests that fail to comply with rule 3301-73-06 or paragraphs (B) to (I) of rule 3301-73-13 of the Administrative Code.
 Failure to issue subpoenas within this time may constitute sufficient grounds for the granting of a continuance.

 (E) The hearing officer may request on his/her own authority or at the request of a party the superintendent to issue subpoenas for purposes of the hearing to compel the attendance and testimony of witnesses and production of information, in whatever form maintained, or tangible objects which may be or may lead to relevant evidence.